conoron/h5plabsx/topic-01-basics/talk-1/reboot.md

-Reboot-Slide
+Slide

-This slide will give you a summary of the type of bootstrap components that we will look at in this workshop.
+This slide will give you the basics of of bootstrap components that we will look at in lab02 .